wormlippedstrombie/README-Generator/README.md

-# README-Generator
+# Test Project

   ## Description
-This project is a generator that takes in user input and outputs it into a professionally structured readme
+This is a program which will generate a functional and professional README file based on user input

 ## Table of Contents
 - [Installation](#installation)